 It used to be that I was in "waiting mode"... continuing to use Thrive Leads because ConvertBox just didn't do everything I needed.
 But, now that they have embedded forms capability, ConvertBox is now a total replacement for Thrive Leads.

 Sure, there are a few things that Thrive Leads can do because of it's deeper WordPress integration, but it is more than overshadowed by the things ConvertBOX CAN do that Thrive Leads will never be able to do.
 And chances are, you will never use those things with Thrive Leads anyway.

 ConvertBox Vs OptinMonster

-OptinMonster is further along in it's development cycle than ConvertBox so it does beat ConvertBox in most areas right now.
+OptinMonster is further along in it's development cycle than ConvertBox so there are some things it does that ConvertBox cannot.

 OptinMonster offers more form types.
 It has a much stronger integration with WordPress.
-OptinMonster can set beginning and end dates on campaigns, which is a cool feature.
+It has more flexibility in the editor.

 I should say, too, that ConvertBox is currently WAY more affordable than OptinMonster.
 If you look at it from that standpoint alone, ConvertBox offers way more bang for your buck.

 RightMessage's core value proposition is the ability to personalize CTAs based on the data in your CRM.
 It does a very good job at that.
 It is because I see ConvertBox doing the same thing that I think ConvertBox is aiming to be a solid competitor to RightMessage.

 RightMessage also has the ability to easily segment your list using questions (aka RightAsk).
 The cool thing is...
 ConvertBox can do that as well.
 You can set up forms where just by them clicking a certain button, you can trigger automations in your CRM.